breatheco-de/exercise-unit-test-with-jest/.learn/exercises/08-running-the-test/README.md

 }
 ```

-Note: Open the package.json and look for the "test" scripts.
+Note: open the package.json and look for the "test" scripts.

 ![script test](../../assets/script-test.gif)

-## 📝 Instructions
+## 📝 Instructions:

-Type on the console the following command:
+1. Type on the console the following command:

 ```
 $ npm run test
 ```

-## ✅ Check for success
+## Expected result:

 If everything is ok, you should get a console output like this: